Principal's Career Development PhD Scholarships

 Candidates are required to have good English Language skills with scholarship applicants normally requiring a minimum IELTS of 7.0 achieved within the past two years.
 Please check the Entry Requirements for your proposed programme of study for details of other acceptable English language qualifications.
 The requirement for an IELTS score of 7.0 (or equivalent) may be higher than the level required for admissions purposes.

 You may apply for the scholarship prior to obtaining the necessary English language test results but the results should be uploaded as soon as possible.

-Please also note that if you have applied for consecutive registration where you will start your Master's programme of study in 2017 and your PhD the following year in 2018, that you will not be eligible to apply for a Principal's Career Development Scholarship in 2017.
+Please also note that if you have applied for consecutive registration where you will start your Masters programme of study in 2019 and your PhD the following year in 2020, that you will not be eligible to apply for a Principal's Career Development Scholarship in 2019.
 Principal's awards cannot be held concurrently with fully-funded scholarships but can be held with partial awards such as the Edinburgh Global Research Scholarships.

 Applicants must be of outstanding academic merit and research potential.
 Candidates must have, or expect to obtain, a UK first class or 2:1 honours degree at undergraduate level or the international equivalent.